 Protecting Your Driver's License - The 10 Day Rule

-After you are arrested for drunk driving in Hillsborough County, the arresting officer will take your driver's license if you either blow over the legal limit of .08 or if you allegedly "refused" to submit to a chemical test of your breath, blood or urine.
+After an arrest for drunk driving in Hillsborough County, the arresting officer will take your driver's license if your BAC is over the legal limit of .08 or if you allegedly refused to submit to a chemical test of your breath, blood or urine.

-After the arrest you only have ten (10) days to demand a formal review hearing to contest the administrative suspension of your driver's license.
-By requesting the formal review hearing we can help you obtain a 42 day driving permit while we fight the suspension (assuming your driver's license was valid at the time of your arrest).
+After the arrest for "driving under the influence" you only have ten (10) days to demand a formal review hearing to contest the administrative suspension of your driver's license.
+By requesting the formal review hearing, we can help you obtain a 42-day driving permit while we fight the suspension (assuming your driver's license was valid at the time of your arrest)

-The formal review hearing is one of the most important parts of your case.
-This hearing occurs at the Bureau of Administrative Reviews Office, 2814 E. Hillsborough Ave., Tampa, FL 33610.
-At the formal review hearing your attorney can present evidence and question witnesses about why your administrative suspension should be invalidated or taken off your record.
+At the formal review hearing, your attorney can present evidence and question witnesses about why your administrative suspension should be invalidated or taken off your record.

 The formal review hearing also gives your attorney the chance to cross-examine the DUI enforcement officer that performed the stop and made the arrest, as well as the breath test machine technician and those involved with the calibration and inspection of the machine.

 During the formal review hearing, your DUI lawyer can subpoena important documents and witnesses.
 Your attorney can explore defenses that may ultimately help you to avoid the administrative suspension.
-That same testimony and evidence becomes critical as you fight the criminal charges in court.
+That same testimony and evidence is critical to fighting the criminal charges in court.

-Choosing the Best DUI Attorney for Your Case
+Finding a DUI Attorney for Your Case in Tampa, FL